seanthegeek/toolbox/search-dump/README.md

 ==============

 A simple script for searching through a dump of data, such as compromised credentials.
-It has been tested to work with GNU/Linux,BSD, MacOS, and Cygwin Bash.
+It has been tested to work with GNU/Linux, BSD, MacOS, and Cygwin Bash.
 For a PowerShell version of this script, see [Search-Dump.ps1](https://github.com/seanthegeek/powertools/blob/master/Search-Dump.ps1).